Bristol Type 603: Britannia and Brigand (603 S3)

-The Bristol Britannia was the standard version, whilst the Bristol Brigand had a Rotomaster turbocharger added to the Chrysler V8 engine and a torque converter originally used on the 440 V8 to cope with the extra performance, which saw the Brigand capable of a gearing limited 150 mph (241 km/h).
+The Bristol Britannia was the standard version, whilst the Bristol Brigand had a Rotomaster turbocharger added to the Chrysler V8 engine and a torque converter originally used on the 440 V8 to cope with the extra performance, which saw the Brigand capable of a gearing limited 150 mph.
 The Brigand could be distinguished from the Britannia by the bulge in the bonnet needed to accommodate the turbocharger, and also had alloy wheels as standard equipment.

 There were a number of minor changes to the appearance of both models during their 12-year production run, especially at the front.

 The Bristol Owners Club (BOC) website lists 19 Brigands and 16 Britannias.